jmatamatics/INSIGHT/README.md

 # INSIGHT

 **INSIGHT** is an AI-powered wellness coach that offers comprehensive guidance on personal growth and wellness through a unique, multi-part response structure.
 It provides deep and meaningful advice inspired by a variety of philosophical and psychological sources.
-User queries as well as INSIGHT's response can be in text or audio form.
+User queries, as well as INSIGHT's response, can be in text or audio form.
 Each user query is addressed in three specific sections:

 **Wisdom:** This section offers philosophical and motivational insights, designed to provoke thought and encourage deep reflection.